papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

     ![Sign and Submit](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-6.webp)

-After completing these steps, the asset will be successfully registered on the Asset Hub parachain.
+After completing these steps, the asset will be successfully registered.
 You can now view your asset listed on the [`Assets` section](https://polkadot.js.org/apps/#/assets){target=_blank} of the Polkadot.js Apps interface.

 ![Asset listed on Polkadot.js Apps](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-7.webp)